iansmith239/udacity-capstone-project/README.md

 ### `kubectl create -f .kubectl-loadbalancer.yml`
 Create a load balancer for the pod

-### `kubectl get nodes,pods,services`
+### `kubectl get nodes,services`
-Verify the nodes, pods, and load balancer are running\
+Verify the nodes and load balancer are running\
-Get the public URL for the pod hosting this application
+Get the public URL for this application